KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 I think my greatest triumph was when I was able to connect my Bluetooth Module to my Android as I struggled to connect them for almost an entire week and started to become pretty discouraged.
 So finally getting it to work was very satisfying and motivated me to keep going.

 ![Headstone Image](broken_flex_sensor.JPG)
-**Because my flex sensor is naturally bent when the user has a straight back, to test the Bluetooth Module, I had to bend the flex sensor very often which caused the base of the flex sensor to become loose due to wear and tear.
+**Figure 4.
+Because my flex sensor is naturally bent when the user has a straight back, to test the Bluetooth Module, I had to bend the flex sensor very often which caused the base of the flex sensor to become loose due to wear and tear.
 This lead to inconsistency with the flex sensor's values.**

 I believe I learned a lot about both software and hardware during my time and Bluestamp.
 I learned techniques on soldering, what a voltage divider was, and how to properly wire Arduino.My time at Bluestamp has opened my eyes to the possible paths
  I could take in STEM and has sparked my interest in fields like computer and electrical engineering.